kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/02-real-world-apps/06-auth-with-graphql/02-adding-prisma-into-graphql-queries.md

     - Authentication

 ## Can any of our GraphQL API be public?
+* Yes
-* Sure.
-We will expose the posts so that anyone can access posts even if they are not authenticated
+  - We will expose the `posts` so that anyone can access posts even if they are not authenticated

 ## What will we keep private?
 * A user's draft posts should only be accessible by the user who created the draft post - so that user will have to authenticate to access their draft posts